matteopicciolini/matteopicciolini/README.md

 I'm 24 and I like programming, listening to classical music and programming while listening to classical music.

-Feel free to have a stroll around my profile.
+Feel free to have a scroll around my profile.
 Suggestions to improve my code quality are always welcome!
 You can contact me at this e-mail: picciolinimatteo@gmail.com.